David Thomas (American football)

-John David Thomas (born July 5, 1983) is a former American football tight end who played in the National Football League (NFL).
-He was drafted by the New England Patriots in the third round of the 2006 NFL Draft, and also played for the New Orleans Saints.
-He played college football at Texas.
+John David Thomas (born July 5, 1983) is an American former professional football player who was a tight end in the National Football League (NFL).
+He was selected by the New England Patriots in the third round of the 2006 NFL draft, and also played for the New Orleans Saints.
+He played college football for the Texas Longhorns, where as a member of the Longhorns 2006 Rose Bowl winning squad, won the 2005 NCAA Division I-A football season national championship.

-Early years
+Early life

 Thomas attended Frenship High School in Wolfforth, Texas, and helped Frenship reach the state semi-finals in its division in 2000.
 Thomas excelled at linebacker, running back and tight end for the Tigers, leading to speculation about what his role would be as a college player.
 After a heated recruiting battle with Texas Tech University, the University of Texas secured a commitment from Thomas to play tight end for the Longhorns.

 College career

 At Texas, Thomas broke school records for receptions, touchdowns, and yards by a tight end, as well as for receptions in a single game.
 He was also a candidate for the John Mackey Award, given to the nation's best tight end, and for the Draddy Trophy, for academic merit by a student athlete.
 In both 2004 and 2005 Thomas was named to the Academic All-Big 12 First-team for accomplishments in the classroom.
 Long a favorite target of quarterback Vince Young, Thomas played a prominent role in the Longhorns' 41–38 National Championship upset of then No. 1 USC in the 2006 Rose Bowl, hauling in a game-high 10 receptions for 88 yards.
 He majored in kinesiology.